kingrayshawn/kingrayshawn/README.md

 - 👋 Hi, I’m @kingrayshawn
 - 👀 I’m interested in learning how to code and avoid scams.
 - 🌱 I’m currently learning project management.
-- 💞️ I’m looking to collaborate on nothing yet.
+- 💞️ I’m looking to collaborate on bleeding edge programming and solidity, move, and rust based blockchains.
 - 📫 How to reach me rayshawn.m.riley@proton.me

 <!---